Texture Sampler

 Image

-This is the filename of the bit-map texture to be sampled.
+The name and location of the texture to be sampled.

 Layer